cloudflare/pint/docs/checks/labels/conflict.md

 ## External labels

-If recording rules are manually setting some lables that are already present in `external_labels` Prometheus configuration option then both labels might conflict when metrics are federated or when sending alerts.
+If recording rules are manually setting some labels that are already present in `external_labels` Prometheus configuration option then both labels might conflict when metrics are federated or when sending alerts.